hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-hopr-admin.md

 You should have a channel open with `Bob` or either one of your responsive nodes by now with at least 0.2 HOPR tokens staked.

-If you have underfunded the channel linked to Bob you can `close` the channel and retrieve all the funds staked before opening a new channel with Bob:
+If you have underfunded the channel linked to Bob, you can `close` the channel and retrieve all the funds staked before opening a new channel with Bob:

 ```
 close Bob